JK Rowling assists Dublin man in his search for missing PhD

 A Dublin man who lost valuable notes for a PhD during a night out has received help from an unlikely source- Harry Potter author JK Rowling.

-In a Facebook post uploaded on Wednesday NUI Maynooth student Jamal Sul appealed to users of the social media platform for help after he left a laptop containing files related to a PhD behind in a taxi home from town on the night of t May 5th.
+In a Facebook post uploaded on Wednesday, Trinity College student Jamal Sul appealed to users of the social media platform for help after he left a laptop containing files related to a PhD behind in a taxi home from town on the night of May 5th.

 It reads: “I had an unfortunate event on Friday where I went out and celebrated my thesis corrections.